Michigan 27 Alabama 20 OT – Game 14 CFP SF Recap @ Rose Bowl

 Who Didn’t Play?

-None of the Scout Team players (Ian Burns, Harrison Hochberg, Jackson Selvala, and Cooper Smith) played in this game.
+The Scout Team players who didn’t play: Ian Burns, Harrison Hochberg, Jackson Selvala, and Cooper Smith.

 Jace Howard is still recovering from an injury, and not playing yet.
 He’s expected back “later in the season”.